 When can I make my grant application?

-The SUSI application process opened in April 23rd 2016, and closed on August 1st 2016
+The SUSI application process opens in April 2018

 How do I make my grant application?